These are specific regulations which should not be taken lightly!

 Signalling devices for service vehicles working on public highways are subject to very strict and specific regulations.
 If a vehicle is equipped with signalling devices that do not comply with these rules, the persons responsible for the vehicle fleet would be liable to prosecution in the event of an accident.

 • Authorised products can be identified by an approval number which must appear on the actual product.

 • The numbers and conditions under which signalling products have been validated and tested are indicated in a document issued by official bodies such as the UTAC in France.

-• Applicable regulations in France: R65, Highway Code, Electromagnetic compatibility standard, etc.
+• Applicable regulations: R65, Electromagnetic compatibility standard, etc.

-Do not hesitate to contact our sales advisors!
+Do not hesitate to contact our sales contact!

 Our products are approved by UTAC in France, in compliance with applicable notional and European regulations

-Certain vehicles have special horns that allow them to use special provisions of the French Highway Code and, for certain vehicles, to dispense with normal rules governing right of way (traffic lights, stop and give way signs, priority to the right).
-These special provisions of the French highway code are only applicable when:
+Certain vehicles have special horns that allow them to use special provisions of the Highway and, for certain vehicles, to dispense with normal rules governing right of way (traffic lights, stop and give way signs, priority to the right).
+These special provisions of the highway are only applicable when:

 • the vehicle is authorised to use these devices